alshaboti/faucetTutorial/routing.md

 To allow traffic between vlans we use a router, and assign each VLAN at least one IP address (gateway IP address).
-Lets add a router and vlans section like so.
+Lets add the routers and vlans section like so.

 /etc/faucet/faucet.yaml
 ```yaml
 vlans: